What to know before the stock market opens today | ExBulletin

 What to know before the stock market opens today

-Wall Street: All three major US indices closed higher in the middle of the earnings season and the US GDP announcement.
-The S&P 500 and Dow indexes hit record highs on Thursday as a list of strong corporate earnings reports and data showing a resumption of economic growth in the United States boosted confidence in a post-pandemic recovery.

-asian market: Asian stocks were flat on Friday morning as traders weighed the tech profits of megacaps and the risks of China’s crackdown on private industries.
-Japan and South Korea edged down, but Australian stocks rose.
+Wall Street: Major U.S. indexes, Dow, Nasdaq and S&P 500 fell on Friday following a dismal quarterly earnings report from Amazon, while data showing a sharp increase in consumer spending in June reinforced optimism about a steady economic rebound.

+Asian markets: Asian stocks and U.S. equity futures rose on Monday morning as some concerns about the disruption of the Covid-19 reopening and China’s regulatory crackdown eased, Bloomberg reported.
+Shares of Japan, South Korea and Australia surged in early trades.
+Futures on the S&P 500 and Nasdaq 100 have soared, with a $ 550 billion infrastructure package approaching Senate passage this week.

-SGX owl: SGX Nifty Indicates A Choppy Start For Indian Stock Markets Today.
+SGX owl: SGX Nifty indicates a flat opening for the Indian stock markets today.
 Singapore Nifty (SGX Nifty) is the Indian Nifty which is traded on the Singapore Stock Exchange and is considered the earliest indication of the opening of Indian markets.

-First Quarter Announcements: IT major Tech Mahindra on Thursday announced a 39.2% increase in its consolidated net profit to 1,353.2 crore for the June 2021-22 quarter.
-The company had recorded a net profit of 972.3 crore in the period of one year ago.

-Meanwhile, two-wheeler maker TVS Motor posted a stand-alone net profit of 53 crore in the quarter ended June 30, 2021, as sales recovered from the impact of Covid-19.
-He had reported a loss of 139 crore in the corresponding quarter of the previous fiscal year.

-Earnings today: Britannia, Bandhan Bank, Marico, Sun Pharma, Blue Dart, IOC are some of the companies due to report their quarterly results on Friday.
+Earnings today: HDFC, Punjab National Bank (PNB), RBL Bank, Emami are among the companies due to announce their quarterly results today.

+Events this week: This week, domestic stock markets would be guided by macroeconomic data, quarterly earnings and the RBI’s decisions on interest rates.
+Amid fears of a third wave of the coronavirus pandemic and tightening retail price inflation, the Reserve Bank is expected to maintain the status quo on interest rates and monitor developments macroeconomic for some time before taking decisive monetary policy action.

 (With contributions from agencies)